wmay/euc-safety/_guides/batteries.md

 safety checks.

-You can further ensure your safety by following a few simple charging rules, having a fire detector nearby, monitoring your wheel's voltage levels, and inspecting your batteries yearly.
+You can further ensure your safety by following a few simple charging rules, having a smoke detector nearby, monitoring your wheel's voltage levels, and inspecting your batteries yearly.
 A fireproof container or fire extinguisher tested specifically for lithium-ion battery fires can also help.